 Should I bring in my application in person?

 We prefer electronic applications however, you may drop your application off to the WJU receptionist, however, please note the specific job opening that you are applying for on the front of the envelope.
 Unsolicited applications will be forwarded to the Human Resource Department and will be kept on file for one year.

 How will I know the status of my application?

-Candidates who are selected to interview will be contacted by phone.
+Candidates who are selected to interview will be contacted by phone or email.
 The recruitment process can range from a few weeks to a few months depending on the job classification and the complexity of the selection process.
 It is our goal to let all applicants know the status of their application either by email or regular mail.
 The volume of applications received is considerable; therefore, this may not happen quickly.

 How can I find out about specific requirements for a position?

 All Staff job postings have a link to the full job description, which specifies the qualifications, education, knowledge, skills and abilities required for each position.

 If I am interviewed, what additional documents will I need to complete?

-All interviewed candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form.
-Background screenings will be done on final candidates only.
+All final candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form upon receiving a contingent verbal job offer.

 If I am hired, what additional documents will I need to complete to be eligible to work at WJU?